apache/aurora/build-support/packer/README.md

     Our boxes are stored in [Vagrant Cloud](https://vagrantcloud.com/apache-aurora/dev-environment).

-    In order to upload a new version of our box, you must have committer access to upload a dev image box, please ask in dev@aurora.apache.org, our IRC channel, or our Slack Channel if you would like to contribute.
+    In order to upload a new version of our box, you must have committer access to upload a dev image box, please ask in dev@aurora.apache.org or our Slack Channel if you would like to contribute.
 More info can be found by visiting our [community page](http://aurora.apache.org/community/).